beckyfeng08/ucbugg/labs/README.txt

 DO NOT EDIT ANYTHING IN THE "CONFIG" OR "HTML" FOLDERS UNLESS YOU KNOW WHAT YOU ARE DOING.
-Those folders are automatically generated.
+Those files are automatically generated.

 Images and attached files must be in a folder with the same name as the file.